manwar/theweeklychallenge/content/blog/git-bisect.md

 So far, I have only scratched the surface.

-If you are interested then look closely at this: `git bisect --help`
+If you want to find out more about it then look closely at this: `git bisect --help`

 `Happy Hacking!!`